 That naturally protected bay that once helped sustain King Kamehameha and his people, now provides an ideal spot for swimming, snorkeling, stand up paddle boarding, and more.
 Kona Boys’ watersports hut is right on site to rent gear and provide lessons.
 The hotel is set on the only permanent sandy beach in Kailua-Kona, that’s enjoyed by both visitors and locals.
 It’s also the only hotel in Kailua-Kona that’s set on a beach.

-The rooms have been recently renovated and impressed us from the start.
+The rooms impressed us from the start.
 Though only a 3-star resort, we had a spacious oceanview king room that was nicer than some 4 and 5-star rooms we’ve had in Hawaii.
-The newly renovated rooms are confortable and well appointed with a large flat-screen TV, sitting area and room to spread out.
+The newly renovated rooms are comfortable and well appointed with a large flat-screen TV, sitting area and room to spread out.

 The bath had a single sink with an extra large granite countertop providing plenty of space for all our stuff.
 We liked the tropical-inspired Bath & Body Works toiletries.